Multifidelity Computer Model Emulation with High-Dimensional Output: An Application to Storm Surge: Discussion

-The proposed PP cokriging emulator assumes conditional independence across spatial locations that essentially leads to a separable covariance structure between input space and output space to simplify computations.
+The PP cokriging emulator assumes conditional independence across spatial locations that essentially leads to a separable covariance structure between input space and output space to simplify computations.
 This assumption can help capture nonstationary spatial patterns in the storm surge application.
-To quantify storm surge hazards, the marginal distribution is needed to compute the rare-event probability.
-The proposed methodology has the capability to obtain this marginal distribution in a computationally efficient way over a large spatial domain.
 If interest lies in joint modeling across spatial locations, one can choose a spatial window to enable joint modeling.
 A related concern is the assumption of common correlation parameters at all spatial locations.
-If correlation parameters differ at each spatial location, the computational cost would not be linear in terms of model output.
+If correlation parameters differ at each spatial location, the computational cost would not be linear in terms of spatial coordinates.
 This is a key advantage when the hazard from storm surge is assessed over a large spatial domain.
 One can potentially partition the domain into a set of subregions and allow different correlation parameters across these subregions.

 In the storm surge application, we used a limited number of runs to train the emulator due to computational constraints.
 To aid coastal flood hazard studies and storm surge forecasting, one may use the proposed PP cokriging emulator to setup the design in a statistical optimal way such as sequential design \citep{LeGratiet2015} or to use large number of model runs.
 The latter problem can be tackled via computationally efficient Gaussian process approximation approaches \citep[e.g.][]{Gramacy2015}.
 The storm surge output shows quite rough structure across the spatial domain due to hurricane characteristics and heterogeneous topography.
 One can introduce nonstationarity in input space via treed Gaussian process \citep{Gramacy2008, konomikaragiannisABTCK2019}.
 Another interesting exploration for the proposed methodology is related to non-nested design on how much gain is obtained by allowing the design is not hierarchically nested over the traditional nested design.
+There is also an interest in developing emulators when multifidelity computer codes have different spatial resolutions.
 These possible directions could be pursued in future.